 William's first instinct was to scream.
-Instead he stood there, paralyzed, and the baby watched him, its cold little eyes scrutinizing him with sagacity and even alacrity, and then it repeated: "You have to go home, William."
+Instead he stood there, paralyzed, and the baby watched him, its cold little eyes filled with sagacity and even alacrity, and then it repeated: "You have to go home, William."

 So William ran.
 He was sure that, if he called for his parents or the Mercers, the baby would not speak to them, for surely it had waited until they were alone on purpose?
 And what could he tell them?
 How could he explain?
 Even he didn't understand what had just happened.
 He ran from the apartment and from the building and all the way down 10th Avenue and into Golden Gate Park.
 He found a small playground, empty of children in the early evening hours before dark, and he sat on a swing, kicking the dirt and wondering if he was losing his mind.

 William considered what to do.
-He would never go back to the Mercer's again, of that he was certain.
+He would never go back to the Mercer's again, that was for sure.
 And he would never tell anyone what happened with the baby; not a soul, and especially not his parents.
 It would be the last straw.
-He knew what they thought of him.
-They never said anything but he knew that they, like almost everyone else, had never been comfortable around him.
+He knew what they thought of him: They never said anything but he knew that they, like almost everyone else, had never been comfortable around him.
 It had always been that way.
-It was never anything he did, it just seemed to be something in his nature.
 His mother, almost forty weeks pregnant now after nearly two decades of trying to have a second child, would often smile at her friends and say, "We always wanted...another one."
 There was always a pause before "another one," as if she had to remind herself she had one son already.

-It was a big man, no a huge man, too big to be real: at least eight feet tall, so that he had to duck in the tunnel.
+It was a big man.
+No, a HUGE man, too big to be real, at least eight feet tall, so that he had to duck in the tunnel.
 The stranger's head was enormous, the size of a safe, and his jaw protruded underneath a cartoonish, bulbous nose.
 Two great, pointed teeth, like tusks, stuck out from the creature's rubbery bottom lip.
 It was a shaggy thing, covered in hair except for its face and hands.
-Its wore clothes made from animal hides, but it wore no shoes, its gigantic feet cracking the earth under it.
+It wore clothes made from animal hides, but no shoes, its gigantic feet cracking the loose earth under it.
 Its hands looked big enough to close over William's entire head.
 But its eyes were small, out of proportion with the rest of it, just little flecks of green set beneath an ape-like brow, eyes so bright that they showed up even in the dark.

 William froze, his body suddenly soaked in cold sweat.
-This can't be happening, he thought.
-It's a monster.
+This can't be happening, he thought: It's a monster.
 It's a real monster, and it's looking right at me.
-But it can't be real, it can't be.
-And then, just when he thought that this day could grow no more bizarre, the monster spoke.
-It said his name.
+And then, just when he thought that this day could grow no more bizarre, the monster said his name:

 Nothing.
 The creature was gone.
-William gaped, astonished, and squinted against the dark, trying to see if the enormous silhouette was hiding in the tunnel again.
+William gaped and squinted against the dark, trying to see if the enormous silhouette was hiding in the tunnel again.
 But there was nothing there.

 He turned to Nissa.
 She lingered at the gate, her eyes gauging him.
 She did not seem frightened or surprised, only curious.
 He hesitated for a moment, unsure what to say, and then decided on "Hi."